rippleFCL/meshmon/docs/quick-start.md

 ```

 !!! note ""
-    The pubkey filenames must exactly match the node_id values with a .pub suffix.
+    The pubkey filenames must exactly match the `node_id` values with a `.pub` suffix.

 ### Done
-Theres no need to restart the container as it will hot reload the new config.
+There's no need to restart the container as it will hot reload the new config.

-## Further reading
+## Further Reading
-Congrats you now have a multi-node Meshmon cluster!
+Congrats you now have a multi-node MeshMon cluster!

-For adding monitors see [this](configuration/network.md#monitors)
+For adding monitors see [Monitor Configuration](configuration/network.md#monitors).